williamshen-nz/STRIPS-HGN/README.md

 # STRIPS-HGN
+**Update - 21st June 2020**: our re-implementation of STRIPS-HGN is almost ready to go and is currently undergoing testing and experiments.
+We intend to make it available before the end of June.

 STRIPS-HGN is a framework for learning domain-independent planning heuristics completely from scratch using the hypergraph induced by the delete-relaxation of a STRIPS problem.

 The code for STRIPS-HGN will be made available in the coming months.